nickoala/pnpi/README.md

 The computer implements [Android Open Accessory Protocol](https://source.android.com/devices/accessories/aoa) which constitutes sending some specific control requests to the phone over USB.
-In response, the phone switch to so-called [Accessory Mode](https://developer.android.com/guide/topics/connectivity/usb/accessory), and the computer becomes (to the phone) a USB accessory.
+In response, the phone switches to so-called [Accessory Mode](https://developer.android.com/guide/topics/connectivity/usb/accessory), and the computer becomes (to the phone) a USB accessory.
 They can freely exchange bytes afterwards.
 Plug n Pi implements a custom protocol on top of this